HunterMcGushion/hyperparameter_hunter/README.md

 ### General:
 - **Can't provide initial search points to `OptimizationProtocol`?**
    - This is intentional.
-If you want your optimization rounds to start with specific search points (that you haven't recorded yet), simply perform a `CrossValidationExperiment` before initializing your `OptimizationProtocol`
+If you want your optimization rounds to start with specific search points (that you haven't recorded yet), simply perform a `CVExperiment` before initializing your `OptimizationProtocol`
    - Assuming the two have the same guideline hyperparameters and the `Experiment` fits within the search space defined by your `OptimizationProtocol`, the optimizer will locate and read in the results of the `Experiment`
    - Keep in mind, you'll probably want to remove the `Experiment` after you've done it once, as the results have been saved.
 Leaving it there will just execute the same `Experiment` over and over again
 - **After changing things in my "HyperparameterHunterAssets" directory, everything stopped working**